How to Deploy from Container Images

 Follow the Quickstart instructions for creating a DigitalOcean Container Registry, and push your image to the registry.

-Deploy Component using a Container Image as the Source
+Deploy Resource using a Container Image as the Source

-- Visit the Apps page and either click Create App if starting from scratch, or click an existing app to add your container image to your solution.
+Click Create App if starting from scratch, or click an existing app to add your container image to it.

-- If adding an image to an existing solution, click the Settings tab.
-Click the Add Component button and then click Web Service, Worker, or Job.
+- If adding an image to an existing app, click the Create button and choose Create Resources From Source Code.
+You can add a Web Service, Worker, Job, or Functions.

-- Select the plan and instance size you would like to use when a container is created from the image.
+- On the Resources page, click Edit Plan to select a plan and instance size you would like to use when a container is created from the image.

 Change the Tag of the Container Source After Deployment

-You can change the tag of the container image to use as the source of an existing deployment:
+You can change the tag and autodeploy settings of the container image to use as the source of an existing deployment:

 - Visit the Apps page, click your app, and navigate to the Settings tab.

-- Click the icon for the component that you created using a container from your registry.
+- Click the icon for the resource that you created using a container from your registry.

 - Under the Source heading, click the Edit link.
-Use the Tag drop-down to select the desired tag and re-deploy your app.
+Use the Tag drop-down to select the desired tag.
+Use the Autodeploy checkbox to set your autodeploy preferences.
+Press Save to save the new settings and re-deploy your app.